 - To lead the Laboratory in its diverse activities in the areas concerning mix and turbulence under extreme conditions as related to stockpile stewardship, weapons, ICF, astrophysics, combustion, and any other Lab/national application in a manner that promotes practical and scientifically defensible results.

 - To lead the Laboratory in the conclusion of the appropriate predictive capability framework (PCF) and National Boost Initiative (NBI) plans through 2020.

 - To support interests in predictive science, experimental investigations and discovery, and theoretical studies.

 - To create a decadal study document to establish our goals and philosophies and, in the future, document our achievements.

 - To provide a forum (internal and external) for the scientific discussion of the multiple viewpoints pertaining to the subject(s); experiments, theory and modeling.

-- To formalize a LANL international lead in and the development of a new paradigm for extreme science and physics that underlies material mixing.
+- To formalize a Laboratory international lead in and the development of a new paradigm for extreme science and physics that underlies material mixing.